mongodb/specifications/source/socks5-support/socks5.rst

 Drivers MUST NOT use the SOCKS5 proxy for connections to :code:`mongocryptd` processes spawned for automatic client-side field-level encryption.

-Drivers SHOULD use the SOCKS5 proxy for all other outgoing TCP connections as well, if they create any.

 Drivers MUST treat a connection failure when connecting to the SOCKS5 proxy or a SOCKS5 handshake or authentication failure the same as a network error (e.g. `ECONNREFUSED`).